 Counselling for people from international communities

 Whether you have grown up in the UK, or moved here at some later stage in life, there may be difficulties to face as you get older.
-You may have experienced painful or traumatic losses, and may be struggling to come to terms with ageing in a country you may not feel is totally your own.
+You may have experienced painful or traumatic losses, and may be struggling to come to terms with ageing in a country you may not feel totally your own.
 We may be able to provide counselling in your first language, which can be a valuable experience.

 Counselling for people living with dementia

-Our counselling service also provides emotional support for older people with early stage dementia, Alzheimer's disease, or those who are struggling with memory loss, and their families or carers.
+Our counselling service also provides emotional support for older people living with early stage dementia, Alzheimer's disease, or those who are struggling with memory loss, and their families or carers.